anubav/lproof/README.md

 ### Usage

-Object Language proofs are delimited within a fenced [div](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans) block with the custom class `.olproof`.
+Object Language proofs are delimited within a fenced [div](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans) block assigned the custom class `.lproof`.
 Every line of text in the block must be indented (at least) four spaces (or one tab) so as to ensure that quarto reads the text [verbatim](https://pandoc.org/chunkedhtml-demo/8.5-verbatim-code-blocks.html).
-Apart from this requirement any space between elements in an lproof is ignored and ought to be utilized to improve readability.
+Apart from this requirement any space between elements in an lproof is ignored and should be utilized to improve readability.

 #### Sequential Proofs

-The most basic lproof is simply a sequence of numbered lines (formatted like a markdown [ordered list](https://quarto.org/docs/authoring/markdown-basics.html#lists)), each of which contains text corresponding to the content of that line of the proof followed by an optional justification for that line given by text enclosed within square brackets (`[` and `]`).
+The most basic lproof is simply a sequence of numbered lines (formatted like a markdown [ordered list](https://quarto.org/docs/authoring/markdown-basics.html#lists)), each of which contains the formula appearing on that line of the proof followed by an optional justification for that line enclosed within square brackets (`[` and `]`).
 For example:

 ```
 ::: {.lproof} :::